mathewlowry/myhub-gpt/permanent versions/atproto/eurosky/LinkedIn filter bubble.md

 ---
 # What is LinkedIn's filter bubble not showing you?

-**Eurosky.Social launched some really significant developments to support European social media sovereignty this week, but you almost certainly learn that from me if you rely on LinkedIn.**
+**Eurosky.Social launched some really significant developments to support European social media sovereignty this week, but you almost certainly didn't hear about it from me if you rely on LinkedIn.**

 *(Note: This is an early draft.
 Details and version control in the footer.)*

 This week was not the first time I've noticed that whenever I mention anything to do with BlueSky or the Atmosphere on LinkedIn, fewer people than average see my posts.
-I'm aware this sounds a bit whiny, and that many people who rely on LinkedIn ([which I don't,](https://myhub.ai/items/where-is-social-media-taking-you-in-2016) thank God) are whining because of LinkedIn's recent algorithm change, But this week the suppression was flagrant.
+I'm aware this sounds a bit whiny, and that many people who rely on LinkedIn ([which I don't,](https://myhub.ai/items/where-is-social-media-taking-you-in-2016) thank God) are whining because of LinkedIn's recent algorithm change.
+But this week the suppression was flagrant.

 Given that the Atmosphere looks set to eat LinkedIn for breakfast (here's [my Sifa profile](https://sifa.id/p/mathewlowry.eurosky.social) on the Open Social Web), the key question is whether this is a conscious malevolent choice by LinkedIn's algorithm masters, or just an excellent example of a filter bubble.